Welcome back to Part 3 of The Comical Colon’s 5-Year Chronic Illness Anniversary Series!

 So, simultaneously, my chronic illness often has me thinking about how life is too short to do things we don’t want to do.
-Especially when it comes to our career.
+Especially when it comes to your career.

 My second job was working at a senior care company as an office coordinator and then, after eleven months, I transitioned to the HR department to be a recruiter.
 Though I enjoyed this job more than the first, my soul still didn’t feel at home.

-There was something inside of me craving to work more closely to the health and nutrition field, or with fellow chronic illness patients.
+There was something inside of me craving to work more closely in the health and nutrition field or with fellow chronic illness patients.

 But in my receptionist office jobs, I felt trapped.
 I had a business degree, not a degree in nutrition or kinesiology or health sciences.
 It would be impossible to meet the requirements to be a dietitian or physical therapist or any other position in the health field—other than a receptionist.

 So I quit.
-I put in my two weeks, and then left my job at the senior care company.
+I put in my two weeks and left my job at the senior care company.
 I was SO excited because, instead of finding another job, I had decided to go back to school full-time to get a degree in dietetics!

 Leaving My Comfort Zone